Last Updated on January 29, 2021

 Gaze at the stars or walk the nature trails at Kaleideum North and make a “fresh” dozen of Krispy Kreme doughnuts Downtown.
 Either way, kids of all ages will have a blast exploring!

 Fun Tidbit: If you purchase a ticket at one Kaleideum location, you get in FREE to the other as long as you visit on the same day!
 If this changes, please let us know because we really enjoyed this perk when visiting.

-Both of these museums are among our favorite things to do during a weekend in Winston-Salem!
+Both of these museums are among our favorite things to do in Winston-Salem!